MicrosoftDocs/executable-docs/scenarios/CreateWordPressDeployment/README.md

 ## Deploy WordPress to AKS cluster

-For this document, we are using an existing Helm Chart for WordPress built by Bitnami.
-For example Bitnami Helm chart uses local MariaDB as the database and we need to override these values to use the app with Azure Database for MySQL.
-All of the override values You can override the values and the custom settings can be found in the file `helm-wp-aks-values.yaml`
+For this tutorial, we're using an existing Helm chart for WordPress built by Bitnami.
+The Bitnami Helm chart uses a local MariaDB as the database, so we need to override these values to use the app with Azure Database for MySQL.
+You can override the values and the custom settings the `helm-wp-aks-values.yaml` file.

-1. Add the Wordpress Bitnami Helm repository
+1. Add the Wordpress Bitnami Helm repository.

     ```bash
     helm repo add bitnami https://charts.bitnami.com/bitnami
     ```

-2. Update local Helm Chart repository cache
+2. Update local Helm chart repository cache.

     ```bash
     helm repo update
     ```

-3. Install Wordpress workload via Helm by running the following:
+3. Install Wordpress workload via Helm.

     ```bash
     helm upgrade --install --cleanup-on-fail \